English subsidy of James VI: Making ends meet

-There were contimnual difficulties financing the two royal households in the 1590s.
+There were continual difficulties financing the two royal households in the 1590s.
 James VI asked Chancellor Maitland to resolve issues over servants's pay in April 1591 after kitchen staff deserted their posts, and discussed the subject of paying two departing members of the queen's household (Christopher Cariot and George Epping) with either money or livery clothes.
 He reminded Maitland of promises he had made to Anne's mother, Sophie of Mecklenburg-Güstrow, writing, "Suppose we be not wealthy, let us be proud poor bodies".

 A Scottish diplomatic agent (and former court musician), James Hudson gave a view of the situation in December 1591, when usual Scottish income and crown rentals seems not to meet the expenses of the royal households, and a secure regular income would support a royal guard:While I was there his table and the Queen's had like to have been unserved for want.
 The Queen, her house and train are more costly to him than his own, and all his servants of great place abuse him, and every (one) of them serveth one another's turn, and the King ... hath nothing that he accounts certain to come into his purse but what he hath from her Majesty, which of extreme need he is driven sore against his heart to urge her Majesty for some certainty in, and that account be made and times of payment assigned.

 Several reports and suggestions for saving money at this time survive.
 A document produced by an exchequer committee appointed to investigate crown finance for the king includes the signatures of Robert Melville, James Melville of Halhill, David Seton of Parbroath, David Carnegie of Colluthie, and James Durham of Duntarvie.
 In July 1592, James had to ask Elizabeth for an extra payment after the Raid of Falkland, to hunt down the rebels.

 In July 1593 the Scottish ambassador in London Sir Robert Melville, with Roger Aston, insisted that the deceased diplomat Thomas Randolph had promised in 1586 the sum would be £5000 yearly.
 William Cecil thought this unlikely, and ordered Randolph's papers to be searched for any record of this.
 Melville had been asked to request money for 600 soldiers and also for accounts be made of the subsidy payments since 1586.
 Such attempts to formalize regular payments were not successful.